 Bring Your Awareness to Your Feet

-The first time I became aware of bringing my awareness to my feet spontaneously was when I was checking on the progress of my kitchen renovation.
+If you have a regular yoga practice, you might find yourself doing this spontaneously.
+The first time I became aware of automatically bringing my awareness to my feet was when I was checking on the progress of my kitchen renovation.
 It was a gut renovation that created unspeakable levels of dust, noise that my neighbors quickly tired of, and a state of utter upheaval in my entire apartment which was mostly zip-locked away behind large plastic tarps.

 Within a few moments, I felt centered again, content even, and equipped to deal with my contractor, my unhappy neighbor, and the unexpected level of sheer chaos created in my home.